 During the state’s second decade, government officials became concerned with unemployment rates in the Arab sector, as well as with the separation of the Arab economy from the national Jewish economy.
 Addressing these concerns, Mapai’s first action plan in 1958 sought to “bring as many Israeli Arabs as possible into positive circles of development and production” and to develop the “economic cooperation between the Arab and Jewish sectors.”
 The Advisor for Arab Affairs’ 1959 policy guidelines suggested that Arabs should be integrated into the Israeli economy, and that educated Arabs should be integrated into the public sector, even if it entailed creating new positions.
 Similarly, the Committee for Problems of Employment and Professional Training of Arab Youth recommended integrating Arab workers into the organized labor workforce.

 As in the first decade, employment affirmative action measures were adopted, but instead of merely fighting unemployment, they also sought to integrate the Arab working population to the national economy.
-These efforts included measures to integrate the general population in mostly blue-collar unskilled jobs in the national workforce—Jewish-owned business, mixed-cities and the public sector—as opposed to the very scarce, mostly agricultural, jobs in Arab villages.
+These efforts included measures to integrate the general population in mostly blue-collar unskilled jobs—including jobs in Jewish-owned business, mixed cities and the public sector—as opposed to the very scarce, mostly agricultural, jobs in Arab villages.
 More specific measures to employ educated Arabs to the civil service were also employed.
 And as Section II.C. shows in detail, by the late 1960s, half of Arab workers held jobs outside their villages and were employed by the state or by Jewish-owned businesses.
 In addition, some efforts were also taken to integrate Arabs into higher education, and, in one case, the judiciary.

 The Integration of Unskilled Laborers into the National Workforce